Badava Gopi

-Badava Gopi is an Indian stand-up comedian and actor.
+Badava Gopi is an Indian stand-up comedian and actor, known for his work in Tamil cinema.

 Career

 Badava Gopi is an Indian stand-up comedian, actor, singer, hailing from Chennai, Tamil Nadu.
 He was introduced into films in 2005 in the movie Poi, shot in Sri Lanka by the veteran director Thiru K. Balachander (who is the guru to Kamal Haasan, Rajinikanth and many others in the film industry), he has performed his comedy shows globally and the show performed exclusively for Dr. Apj Abdul Kalam has earned him many accolades.
 He was a radio jockey and host, with Hello FM and Radio city.
 Gopi has worked as an actor, often portraying supporting comedic characters.
 He has often been cast in films directed by Venkat Prabhu, while he has also portrayed major roles in Samuthirakani's Poraali & Nimirndhu Nil.
 Gopi portrayed a television journalist in Thodari (2016), and to prepare for his role, he observed several television hosts and incorporated their body language into his performance.

 Gopi has also worked as a cricket commentator, initially working on Celebrity Cricket League matches, before working for professional players in the Tamil Nadu Premier League.
 Gopi acted as a cricket commentator in the film Chennai 28, again he acted in its sequel.